marcodondo97/PWA-televisionschedule/README.md

 For web scraping i used "simple html dom" https://simplehtmldom.sourceforge.io/

 <h2> Description </h2>
-The PWA has a full responsive design that allows you to see italian's television schedule.
+The PWA has a full responsive design.
 Through this PWA is also possible to check the current program live now, the live program is highlighted in red.

 <h2> Images </h2>